krishaamer/green-filter-research/research/literature/design.md

 ## Group Purchases {#group-purchases}

-through group purchases and community investing while also reducing consumption
+Through group purchases and community investing while also reducing consumption.

 People want to help and make a difference.
 Give people things to do.